SherryJYC/paper-MTMC/README.md

 # MTMC
-A repo of resources about object tracking, including github and codes
+A repor of resources about object tracking

 ## Object Detection
 YOLO?